By Bosco Mutarambirwa

 With the recent DRC fiasco of M23, Paul Kagame and Yoweri Museveni’s creation, these two countries need the peacekeeping cash to compensate for the M23 lost income.
 As a gamble as it may seem, troubles in South Sudan would also be good for Museveni and Kagame in terms of shifting the spotlight away from M23 defeat.

-[Editor emphasis - This has also been the strategy of the Mongolian Emperor Genghis Khan of keeping his generals away from the thoughts of rebelling against him by keeping them busy fighting wars against sought enemies.]
+[Editor emphasis - This has also been the strategy of the Mongolian Emperor Genghis Khan of keeping his generals away from the thoughts of rebelling against him by having them busy fighting wars against sought enemies.]

 Peacekeeping soldiers are paid by their own Governments according to their own national rank and salary scale.
 Countries volunteering uniformed personnel to peacekeeping operations are reimbursed by the UN at a standard rate, approved by the General Assembly, of a little over US$1,028 per soldier per month.